francisco-camargo/opentofu-aws-hello-world/README.md

 **Files excluded from the repository:**

-- `*.tfvars` - Contains your personal configuration values including IP addresses
+- `*.tfvars` - Contains personal configuration values including IP addresses
-- `*.tfstate*` - State files that contain all resource details and can include sensitive data
+- `*.tfstate*` - State files that contain all resource details and may include sensitive data
 - `*.pem`, `*.key` - SSH private keys
 - `.terraform/` - Provider binaries and cached modules
-- `*.tfplan` - Plan files that may contain sensitive output
+- `*.tfplan`, `tfplan` - Plan files that may contain sensitive output

 **Why this matters:**